momochi000/typewar/README.md

 ## CURRENT

-#### REFACTOR: Backbone models should live inside of entities/components
-The only reason to need a backbone model is to make contact with the server or to encapsulate some more abstract data/functionality.
-I shouldn't mix and match patterns with some objects being created by Backbone model but there being a crafty entity inside of it and some simply being Crafty entities.
-Everything should be a crafty entity and if there is some need for a backbone model it can live inside the entity.
-* Text Fragment (DONE)
-* Player Entity
-* NPC Entity

 #### Deploy typewar
 #### Setup system to collect typing data when the battle ends
 Can just be stubbed for now